Raku/doc/README.md

 > You can install perl and node any way you want, including version managers, as long as they're available to run.

 This should install all needed requisites.
-Then
+Then, inside the main directory of this repository

     make assets # Generates CSS and JS from source. make init-highlights # Install needed node modules for highlighting